Control Abortion Referral Service: Darling St. Women's Centre feminist abortion clinic

 Over 1977–78 the Control collective expanded to include 17 staff, between part- and full-time employees, and by January 1979 it had opened its own feminist clinic in Darling Street, Balmain, the second Sydney clinic run for women and by women.

 The new Darling St. clinic performed abortions up to 14 weeks, using local or general anaesthetic, at competitive pricing.
 It operated five days per week including night sessions, with five collective members usually on duty - one in the surgery, another at reception and 3–4 counsellors, who both provided pre-procedural counselling and post-procedural recovery services.
 By March, the Control clinic did about 50 abortions weekly and while continuing to refer many women to other Sydney clinics.

 Like many of the very active social movement organisations at the time, Control did not leave many documented traces of its work.
 Women involved in abortion have always worked hard and kept silent, as it is women's business and many secrets have not been told.
 This includes the process and politics of collectives.

 Over time the old Control name slowly morphed into The Darling St Women's Health Service.
 Many women worked with Control / Darling St over the years 1973–1984.
-Driven by political commitment and heart, most learnt on the job how to manage the finance, medical administration and develop strategy.
-Some highly capable nurses who had to ensure non-medical staff did the right thing, women like Meredith Brownhill, Rosemary King and Tess Shannon.
-Then there were the doctor allies, very often men, who worked with alongside the collective for relatively low returns yet made the process possible.
-Doctors like Vijay Magan, Geoff Barratt, John Black, Jim Ward and Brian Jorgenson (all deceased).
+Those working for the Service included many nurses, involved in overseeing non-medical staff, as well as doctor allies, which were mostly male.